rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2014-03-17-taking-the-average-tone.md

               (step-to-hz mean-f0)
               (nth (round mean-f0) nyq:pitch-names))
     </code></pre>
+7. If you're using a recent version of Audacity, check the "Use legacy (version 3) syntax" box at the top of the prompt[^2]
-7. Let it run and __remember the output frequency__
+8. Let it run and __remember the output frequency__
-8. Keeping the track selected, click Generate > Tone... in the top menu
+9. Keeping the track selected, click Generate > Tone... in the top menu
-9. Input the frequency that was generated in step 7
+10. Input the frequency that was generated in step 7
-10. Repeat 4 - 9 on the bottom track
+11. Repeat 4 - 9 on the bottom track
-11. Click the arrow again and select "Make Stereo Track"
+12. Click the arrow again and select "Make Stereo Track"

 It's hack-y and too manual, but it was enough to show me that I definitely didn't want to keep going down this path.
 From a spectrum this wide, across such a long duration, the tones I was getting didn't correspond to any individual sound in the original song.
 At best, I'd found a roundabout way to generate spooky alien noises.